gcharang/data/README.md

 ## Details

-Each time the explorer is opened, a random number is generated in the users' browser.
+Each time an explorer is opened, a random number is generated in the users' browser.
 It is used to pick a Project, then an ad in it, based on their respective priorities and frequencies specified in the above file.

 All the fields are self explanatory.
 For projects, `priority` is the number of times with respect to other projects the given project is selected.
 For ads, `frequency` is similar.
 The values for `frequency` and `priority` must be integers.